Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 ![Routing](images/DocFaq/RouteExample.png)

 Having the ordered sequence of route waypoints and the map data (more precisely the routing data of a map) the route can easily be recalculated by the routing algorithm.
-This is the reason why when saving a route in form of a GPX file only the route waypoints are saved.
+This is the reason why when saving a route in form of a portable GPX file only the route waypoints are saved.
 In addition to this the GPX data format does not support the type of information mentioned above for junctions.

-When loading a route from a GPX file into QMS (or into another tool) the route has to be recalculated.
+When loading a route from a GPX file into QMS (or into another tool - the file format is portable!) the route has to be recalculated.
 An implication of this is that a transfer of a route in form of a GPX file from one soft- or hardware tool to another one can lead to a different route due to a different routing algorithm or different map (routing) data.

 QMS can transform a route into a track.
 This track shows exactly the path to follow but doesn't include the above mentioned routing information for junctions.
+This track can be stored together with the route (more precisely the route waypoints) in a GPX file.
+In this file the route and the track are 2 independent objects!

+_Remark:_ There are some software applications saving a route together with this track in a proprietary non-portable format which links route and track data.

 ## What are the features of the different routing methods in QMapShack?